|michelle borkin||home||publications||images and movies||news||blogosphere|

 Harvard-Smithsonian CfA, M-341

 (Mailing address: 60 Garden Street, MS 42, Cambridge MA 02138 USA)

-Current WorkI am a graduate student in Applied Physics at the Harvard School of Engineering and Applied Sciences (SEAS).
-I work with Prof. Alyssa Goodman on interdisciplinary 3D visualization techniques as part of the Astronomical Medicine Project, and Prof. Hanspeter Pfister with his Visual Computing Group on scientific visualization.
-I also work with Prof. Efthimios Kaxiras as a member of the Multiscale Hemodynamics Project.
+Current WorkI am currently a graduate student in Applied Physics at the Harvard School of Engineering and Applied Sciences (SEAS).
+I work with Prof. Hanspeter Pfister and his Visual Computing Group on data visualization, and Prof. Alyssa Goodman on interdisciplinary 3D visualization techniques as part of the Astronomical Medicine Project including the Glue linked-data visualization toolkit.
+I also closely collaborate with Prof. Krzysztof Gajos and the Intelligent Interactive Systems (IIS) Group, as well as Dr. Aude Oliva and the Computational Perception & Cognition Group at MIT.
 I was awarded in 2010 a National Defense Science and Engineering Graduate (NDSEG) Fellowship and a National Science Foundation (NSF) Graduate Research Fellowship.
-I was also chosen by TED as a TEDGlobal 2009 Fellow, and was profiled by SEED Magazine in their Revolutionary Minds series ("The Re-envisionaries").
+I was also chosen by TED as a TEDGlobal 2009 Fellow.

 For more information about my research, download my CV and check-out my TED talk.